James Dyson may have come a bit late to the farmland party.

 between two investments considered stores of value in troubled times.

-According to veteran US realtor Porter Martin, Illinois
+According to veteran US land investor Porter Martin, Illinois

 farmland prices have historically correlated with gold by close to 90%, with the